awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 }
 ```

-This function connects to your Neon database and fetches the list of your favorite coffee blends.
+This function connects to your Unique database and fetches the list of your favorite coffee blends.

 ### Implement the frontend